RocketDerp/April14_2025/Bloomsday_2025/Donald_Trump_Hate_Watching_Reality_Twitter.md

 &nbsp;

-## Dug Deepest into the Subconsious
+## Dug Deepest into the Subconscious

 Cambridge Analytica dug deeper into mass mind than [Edward Bernays and Dr. Abraham Brill](https://en.wikipedia.org/wiki/Torches_of_Freedom) Easter Sunday 1929.